School Science Lessons

 Copper does not react with dilute acids or with concentrated hydrochloric acid.

-However, it does react with both dilute and concentrated nitric acids and with hot concentrated sulfuric acid, but does not produce hydrogen gas in reaction with them.
+Copper does react with dilute and concentrated nitric acids and with hot concentrated sulfuric acid, but does not produce hydrogen gas in reaction with them.

 Residual mixtures contain solutions of salts, but writing equations is difficult, because more than one reaction can occur between Cu, Mg, Zn and nitric acid.